xieyuankun/All-Type-ADD/README.md

 ### 5. Interpretability

-You can generate the attention map using `visual.sh.`
+You can generate the attention map using `script/visual.sh.`

+Also, you can generate the T-SNE figure using `script/T-SNE.sh.`

 ## 📝 Citation